 * Some Walden Bachelors programs have GPA requirements that are higher than 2.0.
 The minimum financial aid GPA requirement will be the same as the University GPA requirement for those programs.
 Please refer to the Walden Student Handbook for your program GPA requirement.

 For the minimum standards in the Tempo Learning® Programs, please refer to the Office of Financial Aid Terms and Conditions.

-Students who become ineligible to receive federal financial aid but remain in compliance with the academic progress standards for continuance in their program are not withdrawn from the program, but they must make alternative payment arrangements with the Office of the Bursar by the appropriate tuition due date.
-Students may still be eligible for private educational loans if federal aid eligibility is lost.
+Students who become ineligible to receive federal financial aid but remain in compliance with the academic progress standards for continuance in their program are not withdrawn from the program, but they must make alternative payment arrangements by logging in to their student finance portal before the appropriate tuition due date.
+Students may still be eligible for private education loans if federal aid eligibility is lost.